horovod/horovod/docs/hyperparameter_search.rst

 Distributed Hyperparameter Search
 =================================

-Horovod's data parallelism training capabilities allows you to scale out and speed up the workload of training a deep learning model.
+Horovod's data parallelism training capabilities allow you to scale out and speed up the workload of training a deep learning model.
 However, simply using 2x more workers does not necessarily mean the model will obtain the same accuracy in 2x less time.

 To address this, you often need to re-tune hyperparameters when training at scale, as many hyperparameters exhibit different behaviors at larger scales.